apike/allenpike.com/_posts/2023-03-15-32k-of-context-in-your-pocket.md

 categories:
   - Article
 ---
-One month ago, I wrote [an article](/2023/175b-parameter-goldfish-gpt) on the limits of 4K-token AI models, and the potentially prohibitive costs of large language model contexts.
+One month ago, I wrote about on [the limits of 4K-token AI models, and the wild capabilities and costs that large-context language models may one day have](/2023/175b-parameter-goldfish-gpt).
 Today, OpenAI not only debuted [GPT-4](https://openai.com/research/gpt-4) with a doubly large 8K token limit, but demoed and began trials of a version that supports a whopping 32K tokens of context.
-The [accompanying paper](https://cdn.openai.com/papers/gpt-4.pdf) is sorely lacking details due to the “competitive landscape”, but we still have some indication of the resulting costs and capabilities.
+The [accompanying paper](https://cdn.openai.com/papers/gpt-4.pdf) is sorely lacking details due to the “competitive landscape”, but we still have some indication of its impressive capabilities – and costs.

 In OpenAI’s [developer livestream](https://www.youtube.com/watch?v=outcGtbnMuQ), they used this large window to demo pasting in large and complex documents for the model to make use of – for example, a ream of API documentation, and the US tax code.
 It's also easy to imagine how large contexts could be used to craft very complex and sophisticated prompts.

 More interestingly to me, though, I suspect 32K may be enough context to create something that makes users feel like they’re building a relationship with a bot over time.
 That is, it would enable keeping a coherent indefinite rolling history of your interactions with the bot, given a bit of scaffolding to protect key memories and requests, and build a sense of a mutual understanding.
+When it comes to personal uses like assistants and entertainment, this is a game changer.

 As expected, though, conversing with a model with this much context is expensive.
 How expensive?
-Here is OpenAI’s [current pricing](https://openai.com/pricing) to fill each model’s context for each query:
+Here is OpenAI’s [current pricing](https://openai.com/pricing) to fill each model’s context for a single query:

 * GPT-3.5: **8¢**
 * GPT-4: **24¢**